personalityson/VBANN/README.md

     Set A = Normal(Array(2, 3, 4), 0, 1)
     Set A = Bernoulli(Array(2, 3, 4), 0.5)

-    'Basic properties of A.
-    MsgBox A.NumDimensions
-    MsgBox A.Size(1)
-    MsgBox A.Size(2)
-    MsgBox A.Size(3)
-    MsgBox A.NumElements
-    MsgBox A.Address

     'Fill tensor A with a constant value.
     A.Fill 42

     'Copy tensor A into a new tensor B. (B must be resized to match A's shape.)
     Set B = New Tensor
     B.Resize A.Shape